-It should be noted that Tranche three of the REFCL program has been subject to a separate regulatory process conducted by the Australian Energy Regulator (AER), following the submission of our Contingent Project Application in May 2019.4 The purpose of that application was to obtain an amendment to the AER's regulatory determination for our distribution business to provide a revenue allowance for Tranche three of the REFCL program.
+In addition to the application of the RIT-T process, Tranche three of the REFCL program has been the subject of a separate Contingent Project Application, submitted to the Australian Energy Regulator (AER).
+The purpose of that application was to obtain an amendment to the AER's regulatory determination for our distribution business to provide a revenue allowance for Tranche three of the REFCL program.
 The Contingent Project Application therefore provided a detailed explanation of the measures we have taken to ensure the project scope and costings comply with the prudency and efficiency requirements in the NER.

 The AER's final decision on our Contingent Project Application for Tranche three program concluded the total capital expenditure reasonably required to complete the project is \$94.4 million.
 This decision reduced our proposed capital expenditure by 10.5 per cent, which reflected the AER's decision to reject a second Kalkallo substation.
-Subsequently, we have sought funding for an amended project scope for Kalkallo substation, which is currently being considered by the AER in its assessment of our regulatory proposal for the 2021-26 period and is reflected in this DPAR.
+Subsequently, we have sought funding for an amended project scope for Kalkallo substation, which is currently being considered by the AER in its assessment of our regulatory proposal for the 2021-26 period and is reflected in this FPAR.

-While the purpose and scope of this DPAR differs from the earlier contingent project process, the information prepared in our Contingent Project Application and the AER's subsequent determination remains relevant.
-Where appropriate, therefore, this DPAR draws on the information prepared in our Contingent Project Application for Tranche three of the REFCL program.
+While the purpose and scope of this FPAR differs from the earlier contingent project process, the information prepared in our Contingent Project Application and the AER's subsequent determination remains relevant.
+Where appropriate, therefore, this FPAR draws on the information prepared in our Contingent Project Application for Tranche three of the REFCL program.